wpshopify/docs/getting-started/common-issues.md

 ### Specific Syncing Errors

+#### cURL error 56: OpenSSL SSL_read: Connection reset by peer, errno 104

+This error is usually due to a plugin conflict with an SSL plugin like `Really Simple SSL`.
+Try deactivating all your SSL plugins and try again.

 #### No route was found matching the url and request method ...

 This error usually occurs when you have your permalinks set to "Plain".